 Susannah J. Ural

-Director of Undergraduate Studies
+Associate Professor and Director of Undergraduate Studies

-Dr. Ural's current project is Hood’s Texans: A History of the Texas Brigade and Southern Society in the American Civil War, which is under contract with LSU Press.
-This book follows the men of the Texas Brigade from recruitment through their postwar reunions, and studies them on the battlefield and in camp, focusing on their support for the Confederacy, their motivations for service, and their ties to their families and the home front.
-She is compiling the best of their letters, diaries, and poetry into a collection co-edited with Rick Eiserman titled Voices of the Texas Brigade for the University of Tennessee Press's "Voices of the Civil War" series, as well as editing a Texas Brigade family's correspondence for a project titled, This Murderous Storm: A Confederate Family at War.
+Dr. Ural's current project is Hood’s Boy: The Soldiers and Families of Hood’s Texas Brigade, which will be published by LSU Press in 2015.
+She is also compiling the best of their letters, diaries, and poetry into a collection co-edited with Rick Eiserman tentatively titled Voices of the Texas Brigade, as well as editing a Texas Brigade family's correspondence for a project titled, This Murderous Storm: A Confederate Family at War.